noahschumacher/weval-nginx-rtmp/README.md

   * *Sample Rate*: 44.1kHz.
 Only select 48kHz if you know all source input audio is also at 48kHz
   * *Channels*: Stereo
 * **Select the *Video* section** on the left side menu.
   * *Base Resolution*: 1280x720.
-This should match your output reslution.
+This should match your output resolution.
 If it does match it can increase load on your computer.
   * *Output Resolution*: 1280x720.
 It can be either 1920x1080 or 1280x720 but we recommend 720p as is good quality and does not require nearly as much *bandwidth to support.
   * *FPS*: 30.
 We do not recommend 60fps as it requires extremely reliable and strong upload capabilities.
 Choosing 60fps can cause a portion of your audience *to be unable to view your stream and is not currently recommended.
 * **Select the *Advanced* section** on the left side menu.
   * Scroll down until you see *Automatically Reconnect*.
 Set the following options
     * *Enable*: selected
     * *Retry Delay*: 2s
-    * *Maximum Retries*: 15
+    * *Maximum Retries*: 10
 * **Press okay** to save your changes.
 * **Start the stream!** Just press *start streaming* under the control panel on the right side.
 You should see a green or red square show up on the bottom right side of OBS followed by a kb/s number.
 This number informs you of your upload speed.
 If the square is green you are streaming with good quality.
 If the square is red there might be some buffering during specific segments.